fluffy/moq-files/draft-jennings-moq-files.md

 Base64 encoded version of the extension header data.
 Open Issue: this will not preserve the order of the extension headers.
 Is that a problem?

+# Terminology {#terminology}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+{{RFC2119}}.

+This specification uses the terminology defined in {{MoQT}}.

+## Base64 Encoding

+The Base64 encoding used in this specification is the "Base 64 Encoding with URL and Filename Safe Alphabet" as defined in ({{RFC4648}}, Section 5 ).
+In addition, the encoding is doen without any padding or extra blank space characters.

 # File Naming